fmatthew5876/stdcxx-align/proposal/draft.md

 * There are many applications which could take advantage of these functions today.
 * By providing standard library implementations, users do not have to google, write, test, and maintain their own when they need them.
 * These are so trivial to implement that the full implementation is included in this paper.
-* Implementation defined behaviors allow implementors to provide deeper access into platform specific memory model.
+* Implementation-defined behaviors allow implementors to provide deeper access into platform specific memory model.

 Implementation vs Undefined behavior
 --------------------------